 - 5 (Optional) If you want to see all available packages for the driver, clear the Show only applicable package versions option, if you want to see all available packages for the driver, then click OK.
 This option is only displayed on drivers.
-By default, only the packages that can be installed on - 6 Click Apply to install all of the packages listed with the Install operation. - 7 (Conditional) Fill in the fields with appropriate information to install the package you selected for the driver, then click Next. - 8 Read the summary of the installation, then click Finish. - 9 Click OK to close the Package Management page after you have reviewed the installed packages. - 10 Modify the driver configuration settings.
-See Section 4.1.3, "Configuring the Driver Object," on page 26. - 11 Deploy the driver.
-See Section 4.1.4, "Deploying the Driver Object," on page 28. - 12 Start the driver.
-See Section 4.1.5, "Starting the Driver," on page 28. - 13 (Conditional) Review the newly created or modified configuration objects.
-See Section 4.4, "Viewing Permission Collection and Reconciliation Service Configuration Objects," on page 30. - 14 Repeat Step 1 through Step 9 for each driver where you want to add the new packages.
+By default, only the packages that can be installed on the selected driver are displayed. - 6 Click Apply to install all of the packages listed with the Install operation. - 7 (Conditional) Fill in the fields with appropriate information to install the package you selected for the driver, then click Next. - 8 Read the summary of the installation, then click Finish. - 9 Click OK to close the Package Management page after you have reviewed the installed packages. - 10 Modify the driver configuration settings.
+See "Configuring the Driver Object" on page 26. - 11 Deploy the driver.
+See "Deploying the Driver Object" on page 28. - 12 Start the driver.
+See "Starting the Driver" on page 28. - 13 (Conditional) Review the newly created or modified configuration objects.
+See "Viewing Permission Collection and Reconciliation Service Configuration Objects" on page 30. - 14 Repeat Step 1 through Step 9 for each driver where you want to add the new packages.

-4.4 Viewing Permission Collection and Reconciliation Service Configuration Objects
+Viewing Permission Collection and Reconciliation Service Configuration Objects